 What Kind of Jobs Can I Do With a Master's in Biotechnology Degree?

 Some careers include scientists, research, lab manager, consultant, industry researcher, project manager, agriculture expert, and so much more.
 Science is blending with business more rapidly than ever before so many corporations will be hiring biotech experts for a variety of reasons.

-Biotechnology Career Outlook and Average Salary: Based on your location, position and experience level positions requiring a master's in biotechnology pay from $30,000 and to more than $100,000 annually.
+Biotechnology Career Outlook and Average Salary: Based on your location, position and experience level positions for biological technicians, which sometimes require a master's in biotechnology pay from $30,440 to more than $74,600 annually.*

 Are There Undergraduate Programs in Environmental Biotechnology?

 A growing number of colleges and universities are offering bachelor's programs in biotechnology that include classes in environmental biotechnology.
 There are now more than 60 associate's programs and 90 bachelor's programs.
 Coursework generally includes microbiology, molecular and cell biology, genetics, chemistry, microbial ecology, general ecology, calculus, bioinstrumentation, and bioinformatics.
 Students learn how to conduct laboratory experiments, solve problems in biotechnology in the most efficient way, create new products, and comply with relevant regulations.

 Austin Community College in Austin, Texas offers an Associate of Applied Science degree and an Advanced Technical Certificate in biotechnology.
 These hands-on programs prepare graduates for careers as laboratory assistants in medicine, research, and industry.
 Students learn basic lab techniques such as micropipetting and preparing solutions.
 As they advance, students learn quantitative techniques and cell culture procedures.
 They also learn about more advanced issues such as bioinformatics, regulatory affairs, and more.